techthoughts2/Catesta/docs/Catesta-FAQ.md

     * *Organization Settings - Settings - Disable anonymous access to badge*
     * *Project Settings - Settings - Disable anonymous access to badge*

-### I created a fresh project and my build process is already showing a failure
+### I created a fresh module project and my build process is already showing a failure

-By default a freshly created module already violates one PSScriptAnalyzer rule:
+By default a freshly created PowerShell module already violates one PSScriptAnalyzer rule:

 *PSUseToExportFieldsInManifest - Do not use wildcard or $null in this field.*